navkar/Predictions/README.md

 * Towns and cities could be redesigned to accommodate smart tech and surveillance, as well as electric cars and charging points.
 * New forms of Transportation.
 * Heavy drone usage

+#### 2029 - 2030 (Adoption of Compact lifestyle)

+* General themes
+  - Doing more with less.
+Humans letting go of stuff.
+  - Being happy with oneself by owning less physical stuff.
+  - Reduction in physical ownership and more just in time renting.
+  - Ability to move instantly from place to another.

+#### Summer of 2030 (Change in Monetary system) - 2032

+* :coin: Possiblity of another monetary reset.
+(Final Window)
+  - New definition of money/wealth?
+  - What could actually happen?

 ### 2031 (or earlier)